DoomHammer/talks/cppeurope2021/slides.md

 A lot!

-Personal experience: 12 minutes &rarr; less than 30 seconds
+Personal experience: builds shorter by up to 95%

 ---